The Streaming-DMT of Fading Channels: Multiple Messages per Coherence Block

-The associated DMT is given by where $\cA = \{(\al_1, \al_2)\ge 0 : (\al_1-r/2)^+ + \al_2 \le 3r/2\}$. \end{itemize} It can be deduced that $d_2(r) = 2-2r$.
-Thus the DMT associated with the decoding of $(\rvw_{k,2}, \rvw_{k+1,1}^1)$ equals $\min(1-r/2, 2-2r)$.
-Since this analysis can be applied for each $k$~\eqref{eq:DMT_ex} follows.. \end{proof} We note that if $\Delta=1/2$, and the decoding delay equals $T = M$ symbols, then message $\rvw_1$ spans across two coherence blocks whereas $\rvw_2$ only spans one coherence block.
-By reversing the role of $\rvw_{k,1}$ and $\rvw_{k,2}$ in the coding scheme in Prop.~\ref{prop:exam-1} we can still achieve the DMT in~\eqref{eq:DMT_ex}.
-However the following result shows that we cannot have a universal coding scheme oblivious of $\Delta$ that achieves the same DMT. \begin{prop} Consider the SISO channel model with two messages in each coherence block as in Prop.~\ref{prop:exam-1}.
-Assume that either $\Delta =0$ or $\Delta= 1/2$, but the actual value of $\Delta$ is known only to the receiver.
-The DMT for this setup equals $d(r) = 1-r$. \end{prop} \begin{proof} The achievability is straightforward.
+We consider the case when either $\Delta = 0$ or $\Delta = 1/2$, but when the actual value of $\Delta$ is not known to the transmitter.
+Such a setup applies when simultaneously transmitting to two users whose coherence blocks are offset by $M/2$ symbols.
+The following result shows that we cannot have a universal coding scheme oblivious of $\Delta$ that achieves the same DMT. \begin{prop} Consider the SISO channel model with two messages in each coherence block as in Prop.~\ref{prop:exam-1}.
+Assume that either $\Delta =0$ or $\Delta= 1/2$, but where the actual value of $\Delta$ is known only to the receiver.
+The DMT for this setup equals $d(r) = 1-r$. \end{prop} \begin{new-proof}

+The achievability is straightforward.
 Each message $\rvw_{k,j}$ is mapped to a codeword of length $M/2$ of a Gaussian codebook and transmitted immediately.
-Since each message is of rate $\frac{r}{2}\log\rho$ the DMT of $d(r) = 1-r$ is achievable.
+Since each message is of rate $\frac{r}{2}\log\rho$ a DMT of $d(r) = 1-r$ is achievable.